flame-engine/play_games/README.md

+⚠️ This is deprecated.
+Please use [Games Services](https://github.com/Abedalkareem/games_services) instead.

 # play_games

 Use Google Play Games Services on your Flutter app; this allows for signin and achievements so far, but more additions are very welcome.
 If you like it, give us a star and feel free to help and contribute.